pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-posters.md

 <b>Please note the following</b>

-1. Digital file MUST be received by 3rd September 2019 to ensure printing.
+1. Digital file MUST be received by TBD to ensure printing.
 If you miss this deadline you may still participate, however you are responsible for printing and transporting your poster.
 2. Files must be in PDF format